 - 2 tablespoon olive oil

 - 1 cup sundried tomatoes (packed in olive oil, preferably)

 - 3 cloves garlic

 - Salt and ground black pepper to taste

-- Place the yeast in a bowl with the sugar and water.
+- Place the yeast in a bowl with the sugar and 1 cup water.
 Whisk to mix and let it stand five minutes until frothy.

-- Add three cups of the flour, mix, then add in the salt and the olive oil.
-Knead the dough, adding more flour a quarter cup at a time, until you have a smooth, pliable ball of dough.
+- Add the flour, mix, then add in the salt and the olive oil.
+Knead the dough, trickling in more water if necessary, no more than a tablespoon at a time, until you have a smooth, pliable ball of dough.
 Set aside to rise for an hour in an oiled bowl.

 - Place all the ingredients in a food processor and process until you have a coarse paste.

 - Spray or brush a 10-inch cast iron or non-stick skillet or a cake pan with oil.